 When most business owners decide their business needs a customer relationship management (CRM) system, they put together a list of “must-haves” for the systems they’re considering.
 (We’ve even shared the 9 features your business should look for in a CRM.)

 What many business owners fail to consider is juuust how prepared they are to actually implement a CRM.
 Don’t get me wrong—CRMs are great investments that help business owners save time.
-But to get the most out of your CRM, you may need to look inward.
+But to get the most out of your CRM for small business, you may need to look inward.

 Time to get introspective.
 Here are 7 questions to ask yourself before you jump into the deep end with a brand new CRM.